 Go native for a beautiful, biodiverse, beneficial landscape.

 Conservation landscaping can help protect air and water, manage stormwater, conserve energy, and provide a more beautiful, healthier human environment.
 By using native plants and low-input designs, you’ll reduce water, pesticide and fertilizer use, and save time compared to maintaining a lawn.

 Native plants are a vital element in your conservation landscape — they’ve adapted to the local climate, need little fertilizing, and are typically more drought-tolerant and pest-resistant than introduced varieties.
 Many are also important food and shelter sources for birds and beneficial insects including honeybees, ladybugs and butterflies.

-City of Rockville residents are eligible for $1-2 per square foot up to 250 square feet in rebates for conservation landscaping.
-The Rockville RainScapes program is capped at $1200 per property.
+City of Rockville residents are eligible for $1-2 per square foot (with a minimum volume of 250 square feet) in rebates for conservation landscaping.
+The Rockville RainScapes program is capped at $1,200 per property.

 I don’t know much about native plants or how to use them in my garden.
 Are there any design templates specific to this area?

 Yes, we have several!
 Choose the ones that may work for you.